 There are various ways to consolidate your medical debts.
 For example, you can pay it off with a zero-interest credit card and then pay off the credit card balance over time.
 Many credit cards offer promotional periods with zero interest rates for a certain period of time, typically between 12 to 18 months.

-Other ways to consolidate your medical debts include taking a personal loan, taking a home equity loan, and enrolling for a debt management program.
+Other ways to consolidate your medical debts include taking a personal loan, taking a home equity loan, and enrolling in a debt management program.

 How Changes in Medical Debt Reporting Impact Credit Scores